-Foseco India Files BRSR for FY25, Cuts CO2 by 55%
+Foseco India Cuts CO2 by 55% in FY25 BRSR

-Foseco India Limited filed its BRSR for FY25, reporting a 55% reduction in CO2 emissions and 60% cut in solid waste.
-The company recorded zero safety incidents, a turnover of ₹60,402 lakhs, and 100% statutory compliance.
+Foseco India Limited filed its Business Responsibility and Sustainability Report (BRSR) for FY25, revealing a 55% reduction in CO2 emissions and a 60% decrease in solid waste generation.
+The company reported a turnover of ₹60,402 lakhs, zero safety incidents, and 100% compliance with minimum wage payments for its workforce.

 *this image is generated using AI for illustrative purposes only.